alicemunsal/dohex/DoHex2.md

 Component parts and libraries provide facade interfaces as a service for usability and testability.
 Only adapters have **Side Effects**[^10]; app, core, lib does not.
 Thus we can develop internal functionalities of these parts only writing unit test for provided service with test driven development techniques.
 In this way, we can decouple unit tests from their internal implementations for easier refactoring and we make deeper classes[^11] as a bonus.

 ## Project Structure
+High level project structure is the one of the important

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-structure.png)